 - Strengthening ties between local CalCPA chapters and colleges/universities.

-Campus Ambassadors receive a stipend of $750 each semester and free admittance to CalCPA chapter events.
+Campus Ambassadors will receive a stipend of $750 each semester and free admittance to CalCPA chapter events.

 California CPAs are the driving force behind one of the world’s largest economies.
 Isn’t it time you put your leadership skills to use for the betterment of the CPA profession?